 Rhymes are beneficial and provide an educational method of learning that is innovative and fun-filled for children.
 Some of the primary reasons they are a necessary part of the kindergarten curriculum are:

-• They play an essential role in language development as children listen attentively, understanding how and where to use the desired words.
+- They play an essential role in language development and phonic awareness as children listen attentively and learn how and when to use specific words.

-• Children can differentiate meanings of similar-sounding words, thereby showing openness to improving their vocabulary and communication skills.
+- Rhymes can help children differentiate the meanings of similar-sounding words, motivating them to work on their listening, memory, vocabulary, and communication skills.

-• Through rhymes, they learn various moral lessons and life skills or respect, friendliness, loyalty, sympathy, kindness, and warmth.
+- They learn various moral lessons and life skills through group activities like reading rhymes such as respect, friendliness, loyalty, sympathy, kindness, and warmth.

 How Do You Teach Rhyming Words To Kindergarten?